ibm-cloud-docs/openwhisk/openwhisk_compare.md

 {:pre: .pre}
 {:tip: .tip}

-# Function as a Service compared
+# Function as a Service architecture
 {: #openwhisk_faas_compared}

 {{site.data.keyword.openwhisk}} delivers OpenWhisk in a highly scalable, serverless environment.
 You can compare {{site.data.keyword.openwhisk_short}}'s serverless architecture and cost-effective computing with other architecture models.